Dalys la Caribeña

-Dalys la Caribeña (born February 20, 1975 in Panama) is a Panamanian luchadora, or female professional wrestler currently working for the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA).
-Her name appears in print as Dalys la Caribeña, Dalys, Dallys and Dalis but all refer to the same person.
-Her name means Daly "The Caribbean Girl".
-She is a second-generation wrestler, her father is a retired wrestler turned wrestling promoter in Panama, her brother wrestles in Mexico under the ring name Veneno and she is related through marriage to Negro Casas to the extended Casas wrestling family.
+Dalys la Caribeña (Spanish for Dalys "The Caribbean Girl"; born February 20, 1975) is a Panamanian luchadora (or female professional wrestler), working for Lucha Libre AAA Worldwide (AAA).
+Her name appears in print as Dalys la Caribeña, Dalys, Dallys and Dalis, but all refer to the same person.
+She is a second-generation wrestler; her father is a retired wrestler turned wrestling promoter in Panama, her brother wrestles in Mexico under the ring name Veneno and she is related to the extended Casas wrestling family, through her marriage to Negro Casas.

 Dalys is best known for her work in Consejo Mundial de Lucha Libre (CMLL), where she held the CMLL World Women's Championship and the CMLL Japanese Women's Championship both once.

 Personal life

-Dalys' full birthname has not been publicly revealed, only that her last name by birth is Medina Baeza.
-She is the daughter of a Panamanian wrestling promoter and the sister of professional wrestler Rafael Ernesto Medina Baeza, better known under the ring name Veneno (Spanish for "Venom").
-At some point Mexican wrestler José Casas Ruiz, better known as Negro Casas worked for her father's wrestling promotion, which led to the two being married and Dalys moving to Mexico City, Mexico.
-She is a member of the extensive Casas wrestling through her marriage to José Casas starting with her father-in-law retired wrestler and current referee Pepe Casas and also consists of her brothers-in-law Erick Francisco Casas Ruiz, who wrestles as "Heavy Metal" and Jorge Luis Casas Ruiz, who wrestles as "El Felino" plus a brother-in-law who is not a professional wrestler.
-Dalys' sister-in-law (Felino's wife) is also a wrestler, Blanca Rodríguez, better known as Princessa Blanca.
-Dalys and Casas have two daughters who are training in Olympic style wrestling, also hoping to turn professional one day.
-José Casas does not train his daughters, entrusting that task to Ringo Mendoza, Tony Salazar, Arturo Beristain and Franco Colombo.
-One of her daughters is married to professional wrestler Diamante.
-She also has two nephews who are wrestlers under the ring names Tiger and Puma King, the sons of Jorge Casa and step-sons of Blanca Rodríguez.
-She has a background in Kickboxing and would be seen sparring with Negro Casas during features on him.
-She also sat at ringside during important matches and was acknowledge as his wife, although the focus on their family relationship has been downplayed since Daly turned professional.
-The family relationship between Princesa Blanca, who works as a ruda (A wrestler that portrays the "bad guy" character) and Dalys la Caribeña, who works as a tecnica ("good guy") has been downplayed by CMLL.
+Dalys' full birth name has not been publicly revealed, only that her last name by birth is Medina Baeza.
+She is the daughter of a Panamanian wrestling promoter and the sister of luchador Veneno.
+At some point, Mexican wrestler Negro Casas worked for her father's wrestling promotion, which led to the two being married and Dalys moving to Mexico City, Mexico.
+She is a member of the extensive Casas wrestling family by marriage.
+Her father-in-law is retired luchador and current referee Pepe Casas.
+Her brothers-in-law are Heavy Metal and El Felino, and she has another brother-in-law who is not a luchador.
+Dalys' sister-in-law (Felino's wife) Princessa Blanca is a fellow luchadora.
+Dalys and Negro Casas have two daughters who are training in Olympic style wrestling, also hoping to turn professional one day.
+Negro Casas does not train his daughters, entrusting that task to Ringo Mendoza, Tony Salazar, Arturo Beristain and Franco Colombo.
+One of her daughters is married to luchador Diamante, while the other is married to luchador enmascarado Psycho Clown.
+She also has two nephews who are luchador enmascarados under the ring names Felino Jr. and Puma King, the sons of Felino and step-sons of Blanca.
+She has a background in kickboxing and would be seen sparring with Negro Casas during features on him.
+She also sat at ringside during important matches and was acknowledged as his wife, although the focus on their family relationship has been downplayed since Dalys turned professional.
+The family relationship between Princesa Blanca, who works as a ruda (a wrestler that portrays the "bad guy" character) and Dalys la Caribeña, who works as a tecnica ("good guy") has also been downplayed by CMLL.